laurajunco/angular/README.md

 - As a default Angular encapsulates all files of a component to only affect that component.
 That means styles will only affect the component template they are in.
 - We can overwrite this encapsulation

+### 4. Using Local References in Templates

+- A local reference can be placed on any HTML element so not only on a input element `#name`
+- this will reference the complete html element.
+- We can then use this references in our template.
+Bu not!
+Inside our typescript code.